LU Open Science Days 2024 – program

 Keynote speaker: Björn Hammarfelt, Professor, Swedish School of Library and Information Science, University of Borås.

-Speakers and discussants: Jonatan Nästesjö, Researcher, Educational Sciences, Per Mickwitz, pro vice-chancellor for research, sustainability and campus development, Alison Gerber, Associate professor, Sociology.
+Speakers and discussants: Jonatan Nästesjö, Researcher, Educational Sciences, Alison Gerber, Associate professor, Sociology, Johan Revstedt, Professor, Fluid Mechanics, Assistant Dean LTH.

 Moderator: Nicoló Dell’Unto, Professor, Department of Archaeology.